 - To develop an appreciation of the control of infectious diseases

-- To understand the goals and applications of quarantine procedures.
+- To understand the goals and applications of quarantine procedures

 - To develop a perspective on basic animal facility management: barrier and containment corridor concepts, cost issues, etc.

 - To become familiar with basic laboratory tests utilized for laboratory animals: serology, microbiology, haematology, serum biochemistry, blood gas analysis, etc.

 - To become familiar with proper laboratory animal necropsy techniques

 - To discern post-mortem artifacts from pre-mortem lesions

 - To understand and recognize common diseases of laboratory animal species